gabriel-caesar/React/mtg-simplified/README.md

   - In the **fourth loop**, the bot will check if `cardToAttack` is valid and call the `tapCard()` function that will tap the `cardToAttack`'s object and return it freshly modified (as `updatedAttackingCard`) so it doesn't get lost in React's batch updates.
 Now, `botAttackingCards`, which is an array with all attacking cards of that turn, gets updated with the new card that's attacking.
   Lastly the `gameState` is updated, recording that the bot attacked with a card and the bot recursively calls `botPlays()` again checking for the base condition.

   - In the **fifth loop**, the bot, for simplicity sake, satisfies all base conditions, so if there are attacking cards in its battlefield, the `isBotAttacking` state is turned **true**, which then when the turn is passed, that state will give the player ability to choose a defense against that attack.
-Afterwards, the game turn is updated, the turn is passed over and the opponent gets reset for the its new turn.
+Afterwards, the game turn is updated, the turn is passed over and the opponent gets reset for its new turn.

   <br></br>